RaphaeleL/nvim/README.md

 ### Install the Configuration in one Command

-On Linux and MacOS the following command can be used to set the configuration (NaVim) directly. **Attention: Requirement is a suitable NeoVim installation!**
+On Linux and MacOS the following command can be used to set the configuration (NaaVim) directly. **Attention: Requirement is a suitable NeoVim installation!**

 ```
 $ bash <(curl -s https://raw.githubusercontent.com/RaphaeleL/nvim/main/install.sh)